-In 2015, it was revealed that Permanent TSB was overcharging customers on their mortgage and then in 2016, AIB was held up for having a similar practice.
-While the Central Bank started investigations, it acknowledged that the tracker mortgage scandal could be worse than initially thought.
+The review revealed for example that Permanent TSB was overcharging customers on their mortgage.
+AIB was held up for having a similar practice.
+As Central Bank investigations widened and deepened, it became evident that the tracker mortgage scandal was much worse than initially thought.

-- Who were not given the option of a tracker interest rate
+- Borrowers who were not given the option of a tracker interest rate; or

-- Not provided the correct tracker interest rate as per their contract
+- Borrowers who were not provided with the correct tracker interest rate as per their contract.